Evilbits/vigor/README.md

     * Keeps track of x position when moving between lines of different length.
 * Navigating a full file with y axis scroll (currently x axis is not supported).
 * Inserting and removing characters.
+* Full browsing of a repository with unlimited file nesting.

 ## Implemented commands
 # Visual mode